This post may contain affiliate links. For more information, read my disclosure policy.

 DOUBLE Chocolate ChipCookie Bars for the win!
 The next time that you’re craving cookie squares that are easy and homemade, look no further than this magical recipe.
 It just might be the best way to curb those chocolate cravings!
 Double Chocolate Chip Cookie Bars It’s true what they say about chocolate: It can make any…

-Butter: Start with melted butter – this makes it mix up easier!
-Plus I love the flavor.
+- Butter: Start with melted butter – this makes it mix up easier!
+I know most cookies start with room temperature butter but my best recipes use melted.

-Sugar: Both granulated and brown sugars are used – be sure to pack your brown sugar.
+- Sugar: Both granulated sugar and light brown sugar are used – be sure to pack your brown sugar.

-Cocoa Powder: You can use regular unsweetened, special dark, or Dutch process.
+- Cocoa Powder: You can use regular unsweetened cocoa powder, special dark, or Dutch process.

 - Stir melted butter with both sugars in a large bowl – no mixer needed!